LanceMaverick/skybeard-2/README.md

 ```
 The interfacing with the python-telegram-bot API is no different to the echobot example supplied by python-telegram-bot:
 https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/echobot2.py
-The key differences being that any handlers and listeners are added to the dispatcher in the parent `Beard` class, and that all functions that interface with the bot must of course be members of `EchoPlugin`.
+The key differences being that any handlers and listeners are added to the dispatcher in the parent `Beard` class.

     `